Doomlands/Blookethack-menu/README.md

-Please use this hack

-I will delete this hack soon so pls star and bookmark this one
+This hack will be deleted soon so pls use the one linked below.
+They are the same hack just on a different repository.
+This hack on this repository will no longer be maintained so pls go to this linked hack below and star!

+Thanks,Gsnipe1